Principal Investigator

 More Information

-Dr Souria AISSAOUI (PhD), doctor in genetic counseling and predictive medicine, onco-genetic specialty (genetic counseling delivered for any genetic predisposition to cancer: breast, ovarian, colorectal, dermatological, etc…) with 15 years of experience, trained at the Hospices Civils de Lyon, Marseille and Paris (diploma – accompaniment of people with genetic diseases).
-Author of the book Le Conseil Génétique en Pathologie Humaine (Elsevier Masson 2017).
-Since 2019, Collaborator and Manager of the onco-genetic consultation of Genesupport (Switzerland) in the Geneva and Fribourg areas.
-Supervises the team (secretary and genetic counselor).
-Active member of the Tumorboards.
+Dr. Souria AISSAOUI has a doctorate degree in onco-genetic counseling and predictive medicine and 15 years of experience.
+She was trained at the Hospices Civils de Lyon, Marseille and Paris.
+Since 2019, she is a Collaborator and Manager of the onco-genetic consultation of Genesupport (Switzerland) in the Geneva and Fribourg areasand an active member of the Tumorboard.

 PD Dr. med.
 Nicole Bürki